pocable/JDRD/README.md

 # JDRD
-Python script to search Jackett for a movie/tvshow, add it as a torrent to real debrid, and then once real debrid is done downloading send it to jdownloader2 and store locally.
+Python script to search Jackett for a movie/tvshow and send it to DLAPI.
+I'm just gonna call this a temp prototype frontend for DLAPI.

 ## Installation
 Run these two commands and you are good to go: